Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability

 {\corollary $J_t(\mathbf{x})$ is decreasing in $t$.}

-\begin{proof} From Proposition~\ref{pro_4_2} we know that $\mathbb{E}J_{t+1}\left(x_1,x_2,...,x_{i-1}, \sum_{j=1}^{x_i}W_{i,j}, x_{i+1},...,x_m\right)\geq \mathbb{E}J_{t+1}(\mathbf{x})$.
-Thus, from (\ref{dp_recursion}) we know that $J_t(x,y)\geq J_{t+1}(x,y)$, which implies that $J_t(\mathbf{x})$ is decreasing in $t$. \end{proof}
+\begin{proof} From Proposition~\ref{pro_4_2} we know that $\mathbb{E}J_{t+1}\left(x_1,x_2,...,x_{i-1}, \sum_{j=1}^{x_i}W_{i,j}, x_{i+1},...,x_m\right)\geq J_{t+1}(\mathbf{x})$.
+Thus, from (\ref{dp_recursion}) we know that $J_t(\mathbf{x})\geq J_{t+1}(\mathbf{x})$, which implies that $J_t(\mathbf{x})$ is decreasing in $t$. \end{proof}

-This result is also rather intuitive: More testing times left implies with more chance the defects will be detected and removed, which means that the expected reliability will be greater.
-Thus, a large testing period number $T$ will result in a greater reliability.
+This result is also rather intuitive: More testing time periods remaining implies with more chance the defects will be detected and removed, which means that the delivered reliability will be larger.
+Thus, a large testing period number $T$ will result in a larger reliability.

 {\lemma If $f_i(x)$ is convex in $x$, $i=1,2,...,m$, then $f(x)=\max_{1\leq i\leq m}f_i(x)$ is also convex in $x$.}

 \begin{proof} For any $x_1<x_2$ and $0<\alpha<1$, there exists a number $i_0$ such that $f(\alpha x_1 + (1-\alpha)x_2)=f_{i_0}(\alpha x_1 + (1-\alpha)x_2)$.
 Thus, we have